flucoma/flucoma.org/pages/plenaries.md

 Finally, the last plenary was held around the second concert of the project, as part of the [Dialogues Festival](https://digital.eca.ed.ac.uk/dialogues/), in the West Court of the Edinburgh College of Art.
 We took the opportunity to reflect on the project so far, and how we could widen the community and sustain the ecosystem beyond the project.

-Once again we were joined by two fantastic specialists in our field, who shared their reflections on machine learning for musicians:
+Once again we were joined by two fantastic specialists in our field, Rebecca Fiebrink and Chris Kiefer, who shared their reflections on machine learning for musicians:

 <div class="embed-video">
 <iframe src="https://www.youtube.com/embed/videoseries?list=PLLzzOXU4pTgLsrmndhuHzzHbhyjKXDPNG" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>